ArditaKrasniqi/Blog/README.md

-This is the complete blooger website create using html and css by Ardita Krasniqi
+This is the complete blooger website create using HTML,CSS and JavaScript by Ardita Krasniqi